georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 </div>

 The two equations below are for rotation and scale.
-The rotation angle (alpha) is clockwise as the y axle increases from top to bottom.
+The rotation angle (alpha) is clockwise because the y axle increases from top to bottom.
+The `a` and `b` of the scale equation represent the scale factor along X and Y.

 <div style="max-width:800px;" class="text-center">
   <img class="img-fluid pb-2" src="/images/ext11/equations2.svg" alt="equation 2">